fkie-cad/squid/examples/musl/README.md

 This example shows how to compile [musl libc](https://musl.libc.org/) with the squid-toolchain.
-This library shall be used as a replacement for the glibc because it not just contains less code but the code is also less complex and easier to handle for `squid`.
+This library shall be used as a replacement for the glibc because it not just contains less code but also is patched to support emulators with byte-level permissions.

 ## Download the source
 ```
 git submodule update --init ./musl
 cd musl
+git apply ../tls.patch ../glibc-exports.patch
-git apply ../musl-patch
+git apply ../byte-level-permissions/*.patch
 cd ..
 ```